1. Home

 Bluetooth read distance is how far away a GoChip can be read by a device.
 This should be tested by keeping the device and GoChips at the same height and orientation; 4 feet from the ground, 10 GoChips label side facing the back of the device.
 Open the Bluetooth Read Speed tool in the Zone4 Go app and find the furthest distance between the device and GoChips that consistent reads can be attained.

-During testing of some devices, Bluetooth reading would unexpectedly get stopped in such a way that the Zone4 Go app would not be able to restart reading without user intervention.
+During testing of some devices, BLE packet reading would unexpectedly get stopped in such a way that the Zone4 Go app would not be able to restart reading without user intervention.
 Typically this would happen when switching away from the Zone4 Go app to the homescreen or another app.

 Other Considerations